- Origin: United States of America

 The Bengal is a wild-looking cat with the sweet nature of a domestic cat.
-They are a medium to large breed weighing between 5 – 7 kg (11 – 15 lbs), the males are larger than females.
+They are a medium to large breed weighing between 5 – 7 kg (11 – 15 lbs).
+Males are larger than females.

 All in all, the Bengal is a well-balanced cat with no extreme features

-Spotted: The spots should be dark and clear, with a crisp outline with a good contrast to the background colour.
-The spots can be either solid, arrow-shaped or as rosettes.
+Spotted: Spots should be dark and clear, with a crisp outline and a good contrast to the background colour and can be either solid, arrow-shaped or as rosettes.
 Spots should be found on the body, including the belly, the legs will have spots and or stripes.
-Spots should be random or horizontal in alignment.

 Marbled: The marbled pattern consists of contrasting horizontal swirls along the side of the cat.
 The contrast must be extreme.

-Glitter: Bengal cats have a gene known as the glitter gene.
-It is believed this came from the kitten Jean Mill imported from India.
+Glitter: Bengal cats carry the glitter gene, believed to have been introduced by Millwood Tory of Delhi, the kitten Jean Mill imported from India.
 It is a recessive gene and is highly desirable in the Bengal.
-It looks as if a handful of gold has been sprinkled over the coat.

-Bengals are intelligent, active, inquisitive and energetic cats.
+Bengals are intelligent, active, curious and energetic cats.
 Due to their Asian Leopard Cat ancestry, many Bengals have a love of water and will drink from and play with the water from a dripping tap.
-Bengals are often quite happy to play in 1-2 inches of water in the bath if allowed (but it needs to be said that you should never force this on your cat).

-They are agile, love to climb should be provided with places to climb and watch the world from a height.
+They are agile and love to climb and should be provided with places to climb and watch the world from a height.

-They are a high energy breed and are known to enjoy high places and are enthusiastic climbers.
-Many Bengal owners have trained their cat to walk on a harness, so they can enjoy the great outdoors in safety.
-It is always best to start harness training when your Bengal is a kitten and recognise that not all Bengals will take to this…although many do.
+Many Bengal owners have trained their cat to walk on a harness so that they can enjoy the great outdoors in safety.
+It is always best to start harness training during kittenhood and recognise that not all Bengals will take to this.

-If you are out a lot of the time it is recommended that you get your Bengal a companion so that he doesn’t become lonely.
-Some Bengals can become depressed or destructive if left alone for long periods of time.
+If you are out a lot of the time, we recommend two cats.
+Some Bengals can become depressed or destructive if left on their own for long periods.

 Words used to describe Bengals include: active, intelligent, playful, willful, energetic.

-Bengals should be purchased from a registered cat breeder.
-Ask the breeder who they are registered with and check with the registering body to ensure they are listed.
-It is also recommended you ask for references from other people who have purchased a kitten from the breeders, if possible.
+- Purchase your Bengal from a registered breeder and always ask who they are registered with and check with the registering body to ensure they are listed.
+Ask the breeder for references from other people who have purchased a kitten from the breeders, if possible.
 Get everything in writing.

-Kittens should be at least 12 weeks of age before they are allowed to leave the breeder.
-He should have been regularly wormed, had his vaccinations and the majority of breeders will have microchipped and desexed the kitten prior to him going to his new home.
+- Kittens should be at least 12 weeks of age before they are allowed to leave the breeder.
+He should have been regularly wormed, had his vaccinations, and the majority of breeders will have microchipped and desexed the kitten before him going to his new home.

 Bengal cats are generally healthy but can be prone to developing the following medical conditions.

-There are genetic tests for some of the conditions above, others may be diagnosed with tests.
-It is always recommended that you see your own veterinarian when you bring your new kitten home.
+There are genetic tests for some of the conditions above; others may be diagnosed with tests.

 Bengals are shorthaired, so a quick 10-minute groom once a week is more than enough to maintain their coat.
 As with the majority of shorthaired cats, Bengals don’t need a bath.